davegutz/myStateOfCharge/SOC_Particle/README.md

 ## FAQ

+### FRAG message in Serial

+When a Particle device's heap is corrupted by excessive 'new/delete/new' or 'String +=' operations, the default action is to drop the result of the operation without warning.
+I added checks for the worst offenders.
+Typically the fix is to decrease NSUM in _constants.h_ by a little from the value that just works to compile without SRAM messages.
+You may get 'Insufficient room' messages too.
+See that FAQ below.

 ### How to save 'EERAM'

 This feature exists on Argon only (pro1a, soc1a) to save adjustments between boots or with power loss.
 There is a capacitor on those units to power a save to the EERAM chip when main power is lost.
 I2C writes are slow so they are sequenced.

 ### '*is' is 1 on Boot

 The GUI scripts leave is=1 to make boot cleaner after a run.
 You can manually change this back to 0 (auto mode Ib selection) or when deploy reset all to nominal ('RR') to clear it.

 ### Photon2 complains about 'Unable to open USB device'